 Few singing groups can sound quite so harmonious as family singing groups.
 The Gatlin Brothers have been at it, quite harmoniously, for more than 40 years.

-A popular Opry attraction since their induction in 1976, the Gatlins have always loved to sing as a unit.
+A popular Grand Ole Opry attraction since their induction in 1976, the Gatlins have always loved to sing as a unit.
 They won their first talent contest at home in Texas in 1954 at a Hardin-Simmons University talent show in Abilene.
-Larry was six, Steve four, and Rudy only two!
-They began performing gospel patterned after the Blackwood Brothers and the Statesmen on Slim Willets’ radio and TV shows in Abilene that same year—dressed in cowboy outfits.
+Larry was six, Steve four, and Rudy only two.

-During the mid-1970s, the Gatlins became consistent hit-makers at Monument Records.
+During the mid-’70s, the Gatlins became consistent hit-makers at Monument Records.
 Initially, Larry was signed on his own, following his success as a songwriter, and he was soon working with Tammy Wynette.
-But the Gatlins wanted to perform their music together, so he wrote a song specifically for the three of them -in 15 minutes.
+But the Gatlins wanted to perform their music together, so he wrote a song specifically for the three of them — in 15 minutes.
 “Broken Lady” went to No. 1 and won the Gatlins a Grammy the same year that they joined the Opry cast, in 1976.

 “I Just Wish You Were Someone I Love” climbed to the top of the charts in 1977, and “All the Gold in California” followed two years later.
 Over the next 10 years, the Gatlins had nine more Top 10 hits, including “Sure Feels Like Love” and the chart-topping “Houston (Means I’m One Day Closer to You).”